prisma-collective/docs/docs/collaborators/communities of practice/Holochain/HoloFuel Use Case.md

 _Weaving the invisible threads of contribution into a regenerative tapestry_

 In the heart of every [[action-learning journey]] lies a complex web of contributions—some visible, others hidden from view.
 Like the mycelial networks beneath a forest floor, these exchanges of value nourish the entire ecosystem, yet often remain unacknowledged in conventional economic frameworks.
-At Prisma, we recognize that true regeneration requires making these invisible flows visible, honoring the full spectrum of gifts that sustain our collective work.
+A core part of our work at Prisma, and our perspective on *true regeneration*, is making these invisible flows visible, honoring the full spectrum of gifts that sustain our collective work.

 ## **The Challenge: Valuing the Invisible**